gtbrill/climb_bipedal_tradeoff/README.md

 PLACEHOLDER FOR PAPER REFERENCE

-This repository is organised into four main folders by file type: CSV, RDS, R Code, and PNG Figures.
-A flowchart and table of components and how they relate to one another is provided below.
-Note that some of the figure plot codes produce plots within the R plot window rather than as PNG output files.
+This repository is organised into three main folders by file type: CSV, R Code, and PNG Figures.
+Many of these are produced by the code, while others represent original input data.
+The full pipeline also produces six RDS files for use in later steps - these are anot included since they exceed the GitHub filesize limit.

+See below for a pipeline overview diagram and component table.
+Note that some of the figure plot codes produce plots within an R plot window rather than as PNG output files.

 All codes are very quick to run, except for the two model fitting loops that each took in the region of a couple of hours.